getkin/kin-openapi/README.md

 # Some recipes
 ## Loading OpenAPI document
-Use `SwaggerLoader`, which resolves all JSON references:
+Use `SwaggerLoader`, which resolves all references:
 ```go
 swagger, err := openapi3.NewSwaggerLoader().LoadSwaggerFromFile("swagger.json")
 ```